350 migrants on the boat that sank off Greece were from Pakistan. One village lost a generation of men.

 It was one of the deadliest maritime disasters in Europe in decades.

-The men from Bandli were among an estimated 400-750 people from Pakistan, Egypt, Syria and other countries packed onto the fishing boat when it sank about 50 miles from the southern Greek town of Pylos on June 14.
+The men from Bandli were among an estimated 400 to 750 people from Pakistan, Egypt, Syria and other countries packed onto the fishing boat when it sank about 50 miles from the southern Greek town of Pylos on June 14.

 Pakistan has grappled for months with a complete economic meltdown, spurring more and more people to risk their lives to reach Europe in search of a better future.